Elwinmage/ha-reef-card/README.md

 > [!CAUTION]
 > This card is on early developpement and should only be install for test purposes.
 > The first version will be published in hacs standard library in few weeks.
-> For now, if you want to test it use the "Custom repositary" in hacs parameters.
+> For now, if you want to test it, use the "Custom repositary" in hacs parameters.

 # Configuration